payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 The resulting modulefile for something depending only on the compiler, using mvapich as an example, then would look like:

-.. include:: ../../example/compiler-etc-dependencies/modulerc/mvapich/common
+.. include:: ../../example/compiler-etc-dependencies/modulerc4/mvapich/common
     :literal:

-Basically, the modulefile knows what compiler it wants (in the above example, that is set by the stubfile and passed as a Tcl variable into the common script above), and then calls the ``LoadedCompilerMatches`` procedure above to ensure the loaded compiler matches what the modulefile wants (and to load it if no compiler is loaded).
+Basically, the modulefile knows what compiler it wants (in the above example, that is set by the stubfile and passed as the Tcl variable ``compilerTag`` into the common script above), and then calls the ``LoadedCompilerMatches`` procedure above to ensure the loaded compiler matches what the modulefile wants (and to load it if no compiler is loaded).